 Now that you've got your supplies sorted, here's what you'll need to do...

 #1 / Start with clean brows

 Before you begin, you need clean, dry brows.
 Soak a cotton pad in micellar water and sweep it over your brow hairs to remove any oil or makeup residue.
-To protect the surrounding area from being stained by the dye, apply a layer of Vaseline or a clear balm.
+To protect the surrounding skin from being stained by the dye, apply a layer of Vaseline or clear balm.

 #2 / Mix your eyebrow dye

 In a small mixing bowl (your kit will come with one), pour in the recommended amount of dye and developing drops and combine them using the stirring tool provided.

 Use the spoolie or application tool provided to paint the dye over each brow.
 Work it back and forth over the brows to coat all sides of the hair, before combing the brows into your desired shape.

 TOP TIP: Use a brow brush to paint the dye on as if you were filling in your brows normally.
 It shapes the brows for a more precise application.

 If you’ve applied dye to any areas accidentally, simply grab a clean cotton bud and wipe it off.
 The Vaseline will help the colour come off easily without the need to rub.

 #5 / Remove the dye